Subscribe

 If a customer has the exact same item in their online shopping cart multiple times in different sizes, deploy a weblayer that links to a sizing guide or customer service representative.
 These two options would help the customer find their true size for the item in their cart.

-For your business, using this tactic will help reduce the number of returns of duplicate items bought in different sizes.
-Very few shoppers are setting up their carts with the intent of keeping both of these differently sized items.
-This weblayer would help you reduce costs and improve profit margins.
+Using this tactic will help reduce the number of returns of duplicate items bought in different sizes.
+Very few shoppers are setting up their carts with the intent of keeping both of these differently sized items, and this weblayer helps avoid identical purchases, reducing your costs and improving profit margins.

 Help mitigate returns with a weblayer